 Our first project was Haiti birthing kits, which have now been replaced with Haiti maternity kits.
 The Carmelite Community of the Word ships containers regularly to Haiti and these kits serve two purposes: they benefit the women and children in Haiti with their contents and they help to pad and fill the gaps between the other items in the containers.

 Our court has held drives for Catholic Charities and other non-profit organizations for personal care items, home cleaning supplies, coats, socks, shoes, under garments, baby essentials, and monetary donations.
-Today, June 28, 2021, our most recent drive is for summertime footwear.
+Today, November 18, 2023, our most recent drive is for winter footwear.